Normal stress anisotropy and marginal stability in athermal elastic networks: Stress anisotropy

 While we do observe that individual samples typically closely approximate the Lodge-Meissner relation, it is unsurprising that finite-sized systems occasionally show anomalous behavior at the critical strain, as a consequence of the finite chance of some angular bias of the force chain network away from the principal extension axis.
 In the thermodynamic limit, the Lodge-Meissner relation should be satisfied even at the critical strain for individual networks, as increasing the system size should increase the likelihood that the system can ``find'' shortest paths close to the principal strain axis.
+In other words, deviation from the Lodge-Meissner relation requires a preferential orientation of the principal stress axis above (or below) the principal extension axis, which can only occur due to some underlying bond orientation bias in the initial network structure.
+For off-lattice models like packing-derived networks with no long-ranged structural anisotropy, such a preferential orientation is not possible in the limit of large system sizes, so the Lodge-Meissner relation is satisfied.
 We observe the same behavior for 3D PD networks and Mikado networks as in 2D PD networks.
 It is worth noting that in off-lattice networks, like in the lattice-based networks, one can cause $N_1/(\sigma_{xz}\gamma)$ to flip about the Lodge-Meissner value by appropriately rotating the initial structure, and averaging over all possible initial orientations removes any deviation from Lodge-Meissner.

 To emphasize the dependence of the value of $N_1$ on the highly heterogeneous force chain network structure at the critical strain, we show examples of force chains for Mikado, 2D PD, and unrotated phantom triangular networks with $\tilde{\kappa} = 0$ at the critical strain in Fig.\ \ref{fig9}.
 Mikado and PD networks show randomly branched force chains with a directional bias towards the principal extension axis, whereas the unrotated phantom triangular network shows the expected force chains oriented above the principal extension axis (and above $\theta_b = \pi/4$).
 Additionally, we compute the distribution of contributions to $N_1$ due to bonds oriented with angle $\theta = \theta_b - \pi/4$, normalized by $\sigma_{xz}\gamma$, for each network structure as a function of $\Delta\gamma = \gamma - \gamma_c$, also shown in Fig.\ \ref{fig9}.
 Integrating these distributions over $\theta$ yields $N_1/(\sigma_{xz}\gamma)$ as a function of strain.
 At large strains, the networks all show very similar behavior, with primarily positive contributions to $N_1$ coming from primarily tensile bonds oriented close to the principal extension axis, below $\theta_b = \pi/4$, and with the total contribution satisfying the Lodge-Meissner relation.